adjust/marmalade_sdk/README.md

 ### 11. Set up deep link reattributions

-You can set up the adjust SDK to handle deep links that are used to open your app.
+You can set up the adjust SDK to handle any deep links used to open your app.
 We will only read certain, adjust-specific parameters.
 This is essential if you are planning to run retargeting or re-engagement campaigns with deep links.
 The only thing you need to do is to properly set your app schema name for iOS and Android platform.
 By